Sequoyah: Final journey and death

 The village of San Fernando de Rosas was later renamed as Zaragoza.

 In 1938, the Cherokee Nation Principal Chief J. B. Milam funded an expedition to find Sequoyah's grave in Mexico.
-A party of Cherokee and non-Cherokee scholars embarked from Eagle Pass, Texas, on January 1939.
+A party of Cherokee and non-Cherokee scholars embarked from Eagle Pass, Texas, in January 1939.
 They found a grave site near a fresh water spring in Coahuila, Mexico, but could not conclusively determine the grave site was that of Sequoyah.

 In 2011, the Muskogee Phoenix published an article relating a discovery in 1903 of a gravesite in the Wichita Mountains by Hayes and Fancher, which they believed was Sequoyah's.
 The two men said the site was in a cave and contained a human skeleton with one leg shorter than the other, a long-stemmed pipe, two silver medals, a flintlock rifle and an ax.
 However, the site was far north of the Mexican border.

 International influence

-Sequoyah's work has had international influence, encouraging the development of syllabaries for other, previously unwritten languages.
+Sequoyah's work has had international influence, encouraging the development of syllabaries for other previously unwritten languages.
 The news that an illiterate Cherokee had created a syllabary spread throughout the United States and its territories.
-A missionary working in northern Alaska read about it and created a syllabary, what has become known as Cree syllabics.
+A missionary working in northern Alaska read about it and created the syllabary that has become known as Cree syllabics.
 This syllabic writing inspired other indigenous groups across Canada to adapt the syllabics to create writing for their languages.

 A literate Cherokee emigrated to Liberia, where he discussed his people's syllabary.
 A Bassa language speaker of Liberia was inspired to create his own syllabary, and other indigenous groups in West Africa followed suit, creating their own syllabaries.

 A missionary in China read about the Cree syllabary and was inspired to follow that example in writing a local language in China.
 The result of the diffusion of Sequoyah's work has been the development of a total of 21 known scripts, which have been used to write more than 65 languages.